 The trivia items below may give away important plot points.

 At the end of the film, Agent J reveals to Agent L that Dennis Rodman is an alien.
 This was changed to Michael Jackson in the German, Spanish and French dubbing of the film due to Dennis Rodman not being widely known in Germany, Spain nor France.
-Oddly enough, Michael Jackson makes a cameo in the sequel Men in Black II (2002).
+Oddly enough, Michael Jackson makes a cameo appearance in Men in Black II (2002).

-During the shoot, there was a script revision which changed the role of the 'Galaxy' in the movie - the two Arquillians at the restaurant were originally warring species, who would exchange the galaxy to end a war which Edgar Bug wanted to keep going.
+During the shoot, there was a script revision which changed the role of the 'Galaxy' in the movie - the two Arquillians at the restaurant were originally warring species, who would exchange the galaxy to end a war which the Edgar Bug wanted to keep going.
 Fortunately, some creative tricks could be used to avoid having to re-shoot several scenes.
-For instance, the Arquillian restaurant dialogue was originally in English, but were redubbed in post-production in an alien language that could be subtitled with a new explanation.
-Similarly, new expository lines were written for Frank the Pug, whose scenes had to go through post-production anyway.
-Director Barry Sonnenfeld could be heard on the DVD bonus material jokingly advising fellow directors to include a talking dog into every movie, which makes it easy to change the plot while filming.
+For instance, the Arquillian restaurant dialogue was originally in English, but was redubbed in post-production in an alien language, that could be subtitled with a new explanation.
+Similarly, new lines were written for Frank the Pug, whose scenes had to go through post-production anyway.
+Barry Sonnenfeld could be heard on the DVD bonus material jokingly advising fellow directors to include a talking dog into every movie, which makes it easy to change the plot while filming.

-The final scene reveals that our universe is seen to exist in a gaming marble, just like the miniature galaxy.
-Both the scene and concept of the miniature galaxy were was inspired from Douglas Adams's novel 'The Hitchhiker's Guide to the Galaxy', where Ford Prefect tells Arthur Dent he knew of a planet that got used in a game of inter-galactic bar billiards and was potted into a black hole ("only scored 30 points, too").
+The final scene reveals that our universe is seen to exist in a gaming marble, just like the Galaxy.
+Both the scene, and concept of the miniature Galaxy, were inspired from Douglas Adams's novel 'The Hitchhiker's Guide to the Galaxy', where Ford Prefect tells Arthur Dent he knew of a planet that got used in a game of inter-galactic bar billiards and was potted into a black hole ("only scored thirty points, too").

 The ending of the movie is a long-take with the camera showing planet Earth, moving away to show Mars and the rest of the planets, the solar system and finally the Milky Way, depicting this as a little gaming rumble property of a gigantic alien being.
 The same idea was used in Contact (1997), released nine days later, but the scene is changed to continue moving shown more galaxies, super-galaxies and finally the entire universe, closing with a head-shot of young Ellie Arroway (Jena Malone).
-In 2004, The Simpsons (1989) paid tribute to this scene repeating it in the Couch Gag, in "The Ziff Who Came to Dinner" (season 15, episode 14).
+In 2004, The Simpsons (1989) paid tribute to this scene repeating it in the Couch Gag, in The Simpsons: The Ziff Who Came to Dinner (2004).
 In it, after showing the entire universe, galaxies were turned in atoms, DNA's chains and cells, with the camera finally exiting from Homer's head.